Someecards Logo

 ADVERTISING

-"AITA for telling my sister 'do your own job' after she asked me to take my books to work so my nephew couldn't get to them?"
+"AITA for telling my sister 'do your own job' after she asked me to protect my books from her son?"

 My sister, BIL and nephew(12) are staying with me because they have home renovation going on right now.
 She asked me to put away my murder mystery novels (Hercule Poirot) so that my nephew wouldn't get to them.
 I put the books in a drawer but my nephew found them one day when he was exploring my desk and the drawers.